lthms/soap.coffee-lthms/site/posts/MixingLtacAndGallina.md

 When Coq encounters `ltac:()`{.coq}, it treats it as a hole.
 It sets up a corresponding goal, and tries to solve it with the supplied tactic.

-Conversly, there exists ways to construct terms in Gallina when writing a proof script.
-Certains tactics takes such terms as arguments.
+Conversely, there exists ways to construct terms in Gallina when writing a proof script.
+Certain tactics take such terms as arguments.
 Besides, Ltac provides `constr:()`{.coq} and `uconstr:()`{.coq} which work similarly to `ltac:()`{.coq}.
 The difference between `constr:()`{.coq} and `uconstr:()`{.coq} is that Coq will try to assign a type to the argument of